MegaMek/megamek.github.io/_posts/2024-09-27-Meks in the Balance - Taming the OpFor Beast.md

 Math.round(Math.exp(B0 + B1 * Math.log(getWeight())))
 ```

 Here, `B0` and `B1` are coefficients derived from our database of units.
+For those that want the Ultimate in [BattleMath](https://gleeful-croquembouche-32c070.netlify.app/) gives this a read, but its not for the faint of heart.

 By implementing this approach, Force Generation 3 ensures that battles are not only balanced but also unpredictable and reflective of authentic BattleTech dynamics, enhancing the overall gameplay experience.